mpaperno/MSFSTouchPortalPlugin/README.md

   * Reset states on start/end
 * Define SimVars
 * Documentation - Events needed and additional rows of data to display.
-* Automate generation of Entry.tp and Docs on build and put in root.

 * More Controls
   * VS AutoPilot